Felipe-dev01/projects-JS/README.md

 ## Contact

-If you'd like to get in touch, feel free to send me a message through my (https://github.com/felipe-dev01). or via email: farias_felipe@outlook.com.br.
+If you'd like to get in touch, feel free to send me a message through my email: farias_felipe@outlook.com.br.

 ---